PovertyAction/PII_detection/README.md

 Once the PIIs are identified, users have the opportunity to say what they would like to do with those columns.
 Options are: drop column, encode column or keep column.
 According to those instructions, a new de-identified dataset is created.
 Also, the system outputs a log .txt file and a .csv file that maps the new and encoded values.

+### Finding PII in unstructured text

+The repo has code written to identify PII in text, and replace the PIIs for a 'xxxxxx' string.
+So, rather than flagging a whole column and dropping/encoding it, they user might prefer to replace the PII by this string and keep everything else.
+The code searches for PII based on classic common names of people and cities.
+This functionality is finished but super slow at the moment, so it is currently not enabled.

 ### Files included

 #### Main files